 The purpose of this statement is to give guidance to the Headteacher in drawing up the Behaviour Policy by stating the principles the Governors expect to be followed.
 The Headteacher has a duty to publish the statement on the school website.

-The Headteacher will develop the Behaviour Policy with reference to the DfE guidance document 'Behaviour and Discipline in Schools - Advice for Headteachers and School Staff' January 2016.
+The Headteacher will develop the Behaviour Policy with reference to the DfE guidance document 'Behaviour and Discipline in Schools - Advice for Headteachers and School Staff' September 2020.
+Behaviour and discipline in schools - GOV.UK (www.gov.uk)

 Principles: